pommes-public/pommesinvest/docs/model/formulation.rst

 ==================

 There are two kinds of power transmission options between market areas:
-AC transmission with a time-dependent maximum capacity and DC transmission with a fixed maximum capacity
+AC transmission with a time-dependent maximum capacity and DC transmission with a fixed maximum capacity.

 * Maximum exchange between market areas: